1968

 August 4th through the 6th 1968 – At Steve Paul’s “Scene Club” New York City, New York

-August 5, 1968 – Ten Years After spend the entire day in the recording studio, backing the very talented Guitar Crusher (Vocals) and Jimmy Spruill (Lead Guitar) on the song “Hambone Blues”.
+August 5, 1968 – Ten Years After spend the entire day in the recording studio - recording session produced by Mike Vernon from Blue Horizon Records - backing the very talented Guitar Crusher (Vocals) and Jimmy Spruill (Lead Guitar) on the song “Hambone Blues”.
 Then backing Garfield Love (Vocals) and Jimmy Spruill on “Part Time Love”.
 While in their evening hours, Ten Years After are playing at the “Scene Club” when big surprise happens, Jimi Hendrix, Mitch Mitchell and Larry Coryell join them on stage for a joyfully extended jam session.

 June 14, 1968 - "Cheetah" Venice, California